Students need to not only effectively comprehend informational texts, but to be able to discern fact from opinion.

 • Actively engage in developing a deep understanding of the five basic purposes and text structures for writing informational texts

-• Prepare students for high-stakes tests that call for students to effectively comprehend informational texts
+• Prepare students for high-stakes situations that call for students to effectively comprehend informational texts

 With your attendance, you will receive: